bait509-ubc/BAIT509/_sources/things_to_know/how.md

 The quiz will accessible on Canvas.
 You will have 45 minutes to answer approximately 10-12 questions.
 The quiz format is open book.
 It consists a mix of multiple choice and open-ended questions.
 The quiz will be invigilated in-person during the lecture.
 Please see Canvas for the exact date & time.

 ## Assignments
-There will be 3 assignments will be distributed and submitted via Canvas.
+There will be 3 individual assignments will be distributed and submitted via Canvas.
 Each assignment will be a mix of long questions with some auto-graded questions.
 Assignments will be distributed with a "test file" which is designed to give you instant feedback on the auto-graded questions and hints on where you could be going wrong.
 Make sure that you are downloading this file and putting it in the same folder as the Jupyter notebook.

-## Project
+## Group Project

 The final project is designed to put everything you learned into practice.
-You will work in groups of 3 and submit a report that will:
+You will work in groups of 3-4 and submit a report that will:
 - Ask a predictive question
 - Build a pipeline
 - Preprocess features